CBDesignS/ha-wordplay/README.md

 1. Install via HACS or manually
 2. Generate a long-lived access token in HA
 3. Add integration via Settings → Devices & Services
-4. Configure difficulty and enter your token
+4. Enter your Long Lived token to enable authentication service and validate the connection
+5. Choose the users you want to give access to from the drop down box and submit to save.
-5. Access game from sidebar
+6. Access game from sidebar

 ## 🎮 How to Play